 (note: this is my opinion of how things should work, take it with a grain of salt.)

 For those of you who are just arriving at the party…or even if you’ve been dancing a while…or if you’ve come to the party from another dance, the question of “How do you ask a Man to dance in Tango ?”.
 Or as you learn why can’t you ? (we’ll deal with that one later in the article).
-In Ballroom, Swing, or Salsa, you just ask, and no one would ever think of saying “NO”.
-Tango is another ball of wax entirely!
+In Ballroom, Swing, or Salsa, you just ask, and no one would ever think of saying “NO” to your polite request.
+Tango, on the other hand, is another ball of wax entirely!
 So how do you ask ?
-Well, that’s what this guide is all about, a safe, and a ‘Tango’ correct way of going about the process that offends no one, and furthermore actually helps you to dance more frequently!
+Well, that’s what this guide is all about: A safe, and a ‘Tango’ correct, way of going about the process that offends no one, and furthermore actually helps you to dance more frequently!

-Let’s get a few things out of the way, before we get to the ‘how’ part...these are a few requirements before you ‘ask’.
+A few things need to said, before we get to the ‘how’ part…these are a few requirements before you ‘ask’.

 1.)
 There is nothing wrong with asking a man to dance in the United States and/or Europe.
 Everywhere else, it’s a little different.
 However, ladies you must understand that doing so anywhere may not get you the desired results that you’re looking for.
 The reason is because so many of the Leads adhere to one of several older codigos (codes of the dance).
 So for that reason, try not ask a man to dance ‘verbally’ (there is an exception to this suggestion).
 Otherwise you may end up sitting all night long.
 You will be, seemingly, punished for doing so.
 Why ?
 There are some men that see the idea of a woman asking a man to dance as absolute heresy.
 And there are a greater number of women that feel the same way by the by.
 There is an order to things and doing so is a violation of that ‘order’ in their minds.
 At the same time, there are some men that actually appreciate a women when she asks, however those men are few and far between.
 So if in doubt, just don’t go there unless we invoke the exception below.